sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 - **`OnWillUpdate.js`**: This rule is applicable to Mobile client only.
 MDK applications automatically download updates and apply them to the client without the end-user needing to take any action.
 The `OnWillUpdate` rule empowers the user to run business logic before the new definitions are applied.
 This allows the app designer to include logic to prompt the user to accept or defer applying the new definitions based on their current activity.
 For example, if the end-user is currently adding new customer details or in the middle of a transaction, they will be able to defer the update.
 The app will prompt again the next time it checks for updates.

 - **`Application.app`**: this is the main configuration file for your application from within SAP Business Application Studio.
-Here you set your start page (here in this tutorial, it is main.page), action settings for different stages of the application session lifecycle, push notifications, and more.
+Here you define your start page (here in this tutorial, it is main.page), action settings for different stages of the application session lifecycle, push notifications, and more.

 >Open the application settings in the application editor by double clicking on the `Application.app`.